 - The OPG Case Manager identified the following aftercare treatment team members in Alexis’ geographical area: individual therapist, family therapist, dietician and primary care physician ─ all with experience in the field of eating disorder treatment.

-- The OPG Case Manager scheduled an initial treatment team meeting, case management plan was reviewed by the treatment team, and a plan for communication was created.
+- The OPG Case Manager scheduled an initial treatment team meeting, the case management plan was reviewed by the treatment team, and a plan for communication was created.

-- The OPG case manager met weekly with Alexis to review her schedule of academic events, provider appointments and other commitments to assist with creating a balanced behavioral schedule.
+- The OPG Case Manager met weekly with Alexis to review her schedule of academic events, provider appointments and other commitments to assist with creating a balanced behavioral schedule.

 - The OPG Case Manager communicated on a weekly basis with treatment team members to share updates, observations around meal plan compliance and to stay current on providers’ goals for Alexis.